Our series on possible solutions to Britain’s high street crisis

 But also, pressure alone isn’t enough.
 What we really need are new ideas in this area – some innovation.

 So what do you think?
 How’s the situation where you live?
 And what solutions do you think are needed?
-I’d love to hear you thoughts, and to get a conversation started around this most central of dilemmas.
+We’d love to hear you thoughts, and to get a conversation started around this most central of dilemmas.